Bow City crater

-The Bow City crater is a potential meteorite impact crater located in southern Alberta, Canada.
+The Bow City crater is a potential meteorite impact crater located in southern Alberta, Canada, northwest of Bow City.

-The 8 km crater was discovered in 2012 by Wei Xie of the University of Alberta.
+Wei Xie of the University of Alberta discovrted the 8-km-wide (5-mile-wide) crater in 2012.
 The crater is estimated to have formed approximately 70 million years ago.

-The crater is not directly visible from the surface, as it is buried under approximately a kilometre of overburden.
-Petrochemical seismic studies provided the first clues to the existence of the crater.
+It is not directly visible from the surface, as it is buried under approximately a kilometre of overburden.
+Petrochemical seismic studies provided the first clues to its existence.